 Buying your first snow blower can be overwhelming.
 There are many models to choose from all with varying features.
 To make your decision easier, consider the size of your property, yearly average snowfall, and price.

 Having lived on a corner lot with a fire hydrant and a long sidewalk, I’ve spent a significant amount of time snow blowing.
-If you strictly focus on price, you may buy a snow blower that’s inadequate for the job at hand or isn’t reliable.
+If you strictly focus on price, you may buy a snow blower that’s inadequate for the job or unreliable.
 Make sure you find the right balance before buying.

 Types of snow blowers

 - An electric snow blower.
-Is recommended for smaller properties.
+It is recommended for smaller properties.
 It can work well for removing snow from patios, walkways, and other paved surfaces.
-It’s a nice option for areas that receive light snow.
+It’s an excellent option for areas that receive light snow.

 - A cordless snow blower.
 Runs on a high-voltage battery.
-It’s a light unit that can handle various types of snowfall on smaller properties and there are no maintenance costs.
+It’s a light unit that can handle various types of snowfall on smaller properties without maintenance costs.
 Cordless and electric snow blowers are less expensive and are nice alternatives if you don’t want to shovel.

 - Two-stage.
 This type of snow blower is more powerful than a single-stage.
-It’s self-propelled, so you’ll be able to get through a lot of snow and ice without stopping and starting.
+It’s self-propelled, so you can get through a lot of snow and ice without stopping and starting.
 Also, because this snow blower doesn’t scrape the ground, it can be used on gravel driveways.
 The downside to this snow blower is that it’s heavier, bigger, and not as nimble.
-Because it removes large amounts of snow, it’s recommended for properties that have larger, longer driveways and for climates that receive significant snowfall each year.
+Because it removes large amounts of snow, it’s recommended for properties with larger, longer driveways and climates receiving significant snowfall each year.

 - Three-stage.
 This type of snow blower is the strongest and toughest.
-It can clear over 20 inches of wet, heavy snow and chop up the ice chunks like nothing.
-While these machines are expensive, if you live in a climate that receives a lot of heavy snowfalls, this one is for you.
+It can clear over 20 inches of wet, heavy snow and chop the ice chunks like nothing.
+While these machines are expensive, if you live in a climate with heavy snowfall, this one is for you.

 Features and attachments

 Once you’ve identified the type of snow blower you need to remove snow from your property, it’s then time to look at some of the features offered.
-Depending on what features you select, it could make your job even easier.
-If you’re like me, the quicker you can get back in the warm house the better!
+Depending on your selected features, it could make your job even easier.
+If you’re like me, the quicker you can get back in the warm house, the better!

 Here’s a list of features that can be found on the different types of snow blowers.

 - Skid shoes.
-Skid shoes protect your concrete from damage as the unit goes across your driveway or sidewalk.
-They also eliminate the annoying rust stains that appear on your garage floor because of melting snow.
+Skid shoes protect your concrete from damage as the unit crosses your driveway or sidewalk.
+They also eliminate the annoying rust stains on your garage floor because of melting snow.

 - Speed controls.
 Allow you to operate the snow blower at a pace that’s comfortable for you.

 - Power steering.
-A heavy snow blower trying to cut through a lot of snow can be difficult to maneuver.
+A heavy snow blower trying to cut through a lot of snow can be challenging to maneuver.
 Power steering allows you to turn it with ease.

 - Remote or joystick operated chute.
-I don’t have this feature on my snow blower but would highly recommend it.
+I don’t have this feature on my snow blower, but I highly recommend it.
 I constantly must manually adjust the chute.
 As winter wears on, this becomes frustrating.

 - Headlight.
-Improves visibility for you as well as cars that may be driving by.
+It improves visibility for you as well as cars that may be driving by.

 - Heated handles.
-In my opinion, this is another must have.
+This is another must have.
 Keeping your hands and fingers warm can prevent frostbite.

 - Plan ahead.
 Think about snow placement before you start.
 This can help prevent extra work.